Skip to main content

 Expose certified context through MCP, the API and the UI.

+One server to set up, not one per data source.
 Works with any MCP-compatible client.

 Set up MCP